pranith-rao/simple-bootstrap-website/README.md

 # simple-bootstrap-website
-My first fully responsive website built using HTML,CSS,Bootstrap
+My first fully responsive website built using HTML,CSS,Bootstrap Click on this https://happy-easley-75b5d0.netlify.app/ to view the website